magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 ```

 Considering that we still have the `domina` library available in our
-project, we can simplify the `r/render` call as follows:
+project, we can simplify the `render` call as follows:

 ```clj
 cljs.user> (require '[domina.core :as dom :refer [by-id])